DanWeinberger/DanWeinberger/README.md

 - I specialize in the analysis of **real-world data** for understanding disease dynamics and the effects of interventions, including the development of novel time series and spatial methods.

+- I teach a class at Yale "Introduction to the Analysis and Interpretation of Public Health Surveillance Data" and regularly teach workshops on statistical analysis for practitioners.

 - 📫 daniel.weinberger (at) yale dot edu

 <!---